km4ack/EES-LITE/README.md

 Operator webpage - pi-ip-addy/reply-input.php

 #### This code has only been confirmed to install correctly on Stretch.
-It should work on other distros but the install may differ from the video listed above.
+It should work on other distros but the install may differ from the instruction presented in the install video.

 73, KM4ACK